Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/01_ConfigureWarehouseGroups.md

     ![Warehouse group basic data](../../Assets/Screenshots/RetailSuiteWarehousing/Settings/Warehouse/WarehouseMasterData/WarehouseGroupBasicData.png "[Warehouse group basic data]")

 2. Enter a unique number for the warehouse group in the *Warehouse group* field.
+This is the warehouse group ID.

 3. Enter a description for the warehouse group in the *Designation* field.
 This description will be displayed later on in the left side bar in the *Warehouse master data* sub-tab.